What can we do for the prevention of COVID-19 outbreaks?

 As the weeks went by, the number of cases in the country slowly increased.
-As of publication, there are more than 30, 000 confirmed cases in the Philippines, and the number does not seem to be slowing down.

 One of the biggest contributors to the outbreak is the population density of Metro Manila.
 Having a large number of people located in such a small area greatly increases the risk of transmission.

 Additionally, COVID-19 is a highly contagious disease, and even in places with smaller populations, a large number of people have been infected.

 Another factor is the lack of mass testing available in the country.
 Mass testing can help find people who have tested positive for the virus, and isolate them in order to prevent them from infecting the rest of the population.
 Without mass testing, infected people may already be spreading the virus without even knowing it.

 All of these factors have contributed to the evergrowing number of cases in the country.